Kuldeep457/ArrayList/README.md

 # ArrayList
-Create an arraylist that works same as the java.utils.ArrayList
+Implementation of arraylist that works same as the java.utils.ArrayList